A new wave of designers is bringing new ideas and new values to washrooms in public and office buildings.

 Natural, pure and breathable, clay plasters not only contain no formaldehydes, VOCs, toxins or synthetics, they actively work to help improve indoor air quality.

 Clay plasters regulate indoor air humidity at a critical level of between 40-60%, the level at which viruses, bacteria, dust mites and moulds are least likely to survive.
 It is also the level at which chemical reactions and ozone production are least likely to happen resulting in fewer chemicals of concern, including formaledehydes, surviving in a room.
 This can be important for bathrooms where there are usually many cleaning products used and limited ventilation.
 The Capital One bathrooms are placed centrally across three floors, with no windows, where natural materials can help with indoor air quality challenges.
+Clay plasters should not be used where it is likely to come into contact with water, regular splashing or where chemical cleaners are likely to be used.
+Behind toilets and sinks we recommend another surface material.
+If mopping is likely to occur then we suggest using clay, for all of its performance benefits, above around 1m.

 For further pictures of the refurbished toilets at Capital One’s Nottingham HQ please see our case study feature.